open-component-model/ocm/docs/adrs/0002-panic-handlers.md

 Let's assume that a panic happens inside OCM.
 Since the requiring library is unaware that a panic can happen inside the library, it doesn't have recovery code in place.
-The controller crashes and can't further process any other OCM artefacts that exist in the cluster.
+The controller crashes and can't further process any other OCM artifacts that exist in the cluster.

 ### Avoids try-panic-crash-try-panic-crash loops